Celtics roll past Raptors 112-94, take 1-0 East semis lead

 Toronto is 0-2 against Boston at Disney, losing by a combined 40 points and not leading for a single moment in those two games.
 The Raptors are 11-0 at Disney against everybody else.

-Jaylen Brown scored 17 points and Daniel Theis finished with 13 points and 15 rebounds for Boston, which is 5-0 in this postseason.
+Jaylen Brown scored 17 points and Daniel Theis finished with 13 points and 15 rebounds for Boston, which is 5-0 in this postseason — though Celtics coach Brad Stevens dismissed any notion that control of the series has been secured.

+“We’re not even in the ballpark of doing that yet,” Stevens said.
+We won one game.”

 Kyle Lowry had 17 points for Toronto, which got 15 from Serge Ibaka, 13 from Pascal Siakam on a day where he was slowed big-time by early foul trouble and 12 from OG Anunoby.
 The Raptors were outscored 51-30 from 3-point range.